by Beth Terry

 Plus, I took several bags of stuff to Goodwill.

 All this shopping was via bicycle of course, except for several pairs of organic cotton underwear from PACT, the only things I bought online, and believe me — I need them!
-(More on this company in a future post as well.)

 So what do you think?
 As I wrote in my post about plastic-free binders, I think we need both reducing overall consumption and also supporting sustainable businesses.
 The two don’t have to be mutually exclusive.
 Although, at this point, I think I’m pretty much done with discretionary shopping for another year!